lfglance/lfglance.github.io/content/docs/backend/25-server-side-rendering.md

 * what IP address is their request from?
 * what URL parameters did they provide?
 * what is their browser's user-agent header?
-* what headers have they specified?
+* what other headers have they specified?
 * have they setup a profile and other required fields yet?
 * etc